Python modules

 futile.Utils.floatify(scalar)[source]

-Useful to make float from strings compatible from fortran
+Useful to make float from strings compatible from fortran or yaml

 scalar (str, float) – When string representing a float that might be given in fortran notation, otherwise it might be a floating point